happeo/custom-widget-templates/README.md

 2. Click to add new widget
 3. Select your widget on the list (it has "IN DEVELOPMENT" -tag next to it)
 4. That's it.
 You are now seeing your local widget inside Happeo.

+### Testing build code

+Once you have your custom widget created in the admin panel and you have your code, you can analyse the code in the admin panel.
+To do that:

+1. build the code bundle `npm run build`
+2. Open admin panel, custom widgets and your custom widget
+3. Upload your code in the "Upload code" -section
+4. Scroll down to analysis to see if the widget runs successfully

 ### Using Widget SDK